wanghaisheng/responsive-landing-page-starter/content/blog/en/how-wsgi-vs-asgi-is-like-baking-a-cake.md

 ---
-title: How WSGI vs. ASGI is Like Baking a Cake
+title: How Python's WSGI vs. ASGI is Like Baking a Cake
 description: WSGI vs. ASGI
 author: tonya-sims-1
 published: false